stephanfowler/stephanfowler.github.io/_posts/2015-01-24-user-history.md

   - Uncategorized
 ---

 A simple solution to tracking the Guardian topics (tags, sections, etc.) that a user visits most frequently over the preceding month, and giving these back to the user as handy navigational links.
-This happens clientside only by keepineg a histogram of visit frequencies in localStorage, then ranking them, and displaying them in the site's expandable navigation bar.
+This happens clientside only by keeping a histogram of visit frequencies in localStorage, then ranking them, and displaying them in the site's expandable navigation bar.